danforthcenter/plantcv-annotate/docs/napari_classes.md

     - viewer - Napari viewer object

 - **Context:**
-    - Get names of Napari Keys.
+    - Get names of Napari classes.
 This is mainly an internal function but can be useful in other context.

 - **Example use:**
     - Get names of Napari classes/labels.